iov-one/docs/docs/weave/welcome.md

 ### Setting the Validators

 Since Tendermint uses a traditional BFT algorithm to reach consensus on blocks, signatures from specified validator keys replace hashes used to mine blocks in typical PoW chains.
-This also means that the selection of validators is an extremely important part of the blockchain security.
+This also means that the selection of validators is an extremely important part of blockchain security.
 [Read More](configuration/validators.html)

 ## Building your own Application

-Before we get into the strucutre of the application, there are a few design principles for weave (but also tendermint apps in general) that we must keep in mind.
+Before we get into the structure of the application, there are a few design principles for weave (but also tendermint apps in general) that we must keep in mind.

 ### Determinism